iubar/json-validator/README.md

 ### Pay attention

-* Nuove possibilità offerte da Json schema versione 2019-09: https://stackoverflow.com/questions/62957704/can-additionalproperties-apply-to-nested-objects-in-json-schema
+* See the new possibility offers by the Json schema version 2019-09: https://stackoverflow.com/questions/62957704/can-additionalproperties-apply-to-nested-objects-in-json-schema
-(la versione attualmente utilizzata è draft-07)
+(currently the default version adopted by this project is the "draft-07")

 ## How to generate a schema from a class